The 7 best manual breast pumps all tried and tested by mums

 Hand-held pumps: Hand-held pumps are a classic style that typically have a handle or lever that you squeeze to create suction.
 This pull uses vacuum pressure to draw out milk.

-Collection shells: with no pumping required for these, they simply sit in your maternity nursing bra like a nursing pad and collect the milk that leaks between breastfeeds or when pumping.
+Collection shells: No pumping required for these, they simply sit in your maternity nursing bra like a nursing pad and collect the milk that leaks between breastfeeds or when pumping.

 How to choose a manual breast pump